derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/05/2021 21:05:51 : 3 Database Admins walked into a NoSQL bar.
+01/06/2021 21:56:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a programmer from Finland?
-Nerdic.
+What is Benoit B. Mandelbrot's middle name?
+Benoit B. Mandelbrot.
 <!-- replace-with-joke ends -->